Dan Jones (footballer, born 1994): Port Vale

 On 10 June 2021, he reached an agreement to join League Two club Port Vale on a two-year contract, with the manager Darrell Clarke commenting that "I've always liked Dan to be honest ... he'll give us options in a number of positions defensively".
 He played at left-back, right-back and centre-back in the opening three games of the 2021–22 season.
 He played the first 21 league games of the season before being suspended for three games after picking up a straight red card for a foul on Oli Cooper in a 2–1 defeat at Newport County on 11 December.
 He was then sidelined with a hamstring injury he picked up in training and featured for just 27 minutes in the second half of the campaign as the team secured promotion out of the play-offs.

 Jones made his first league start of 2022 and his first-ever game at League One level in September, having rebuilt his fitness during the 2022–23 pre-season.
 He replaced Connor Hall at centre-back follow a loss in form for Hall, though Jones dropped back to the bench the following month.
 He played across the back five as the season progressed, winning the supporters' Player of the Match award playing in the centre of the back three in a 1–0 home win over Charlton Athletic on 19 November.
 He went on to be named as the club's Player of the Month in a fan vote.
 He picked up an ankle injury in February, which required surgery and saw him sidelined for the rest of the campaign.
 Clarke praised Jones for his 30 appearances throughout the season, saying he had been a "model of consistency".
 Jones signed a new two-year deal in May 2023; David Flitcroft, the club's director of football, said that "all his stats and data are on an upward trajectory... he is one of the top performers physically".
 Jones stated that new manager Andy Crosby's accessibility and knowledge were key factors in his decision to sign a new deal.

 Jones was absent for much of the start of the 2023–24 season after suffering with illness and issues with his glutes.
 He then was further sidelined with an ankle injury.
 He also missed the start of the 2024–25 season due to injury.
 On 20 September, he rejoined National League club Gateshead on loan until 3 January.
 The loan was then extended until the end of the season.
 Port Vale released him upon the expiry of his contract at the end of the season.

 Spennymoor Town

 On 4 August 2025, Jones signed for National League North side Spennymoor Town.
+He played 36 league games in the 2025–26 season, scoring two goals and being sent off once.
+He signed a new one year-contract with the Moors in May 2026.